Alternative Medical Support Services

 |Hispanic or Latino||1|

-Students from other countries are interested in Alternative Medical Support, too.
+Americans aren’t the only ones with an interest in Alternative Medical Support.
 About 2.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 How Much Do Alternative Medical Support Services Majors Make?